-The art department is housed in The Ruth and John Neptune Art Center and Art Annex on the Muskingum University campus.
+The art department is housed in The Ruth and John Neptune Art Center and Paul Hall on the Muskingum University campus.

 The Ruth and John Neptune Art Center is the new home for our Art Department’s program in ceramics, sculpture, and other three-dimensional creative work.
 The 2400 square-foot building, on a site east of Paul Hall, has been designed to harmonize architecturally with its neighborhood setting.
 The Neptune Center will provide our students and faculty with spacious state-of-the-art facilities for design and fabrication of ceramics, metals, wood and other malleable materials.
 The studio features two electric kilns and one gas-fired outdoor kiln, ten pottery wheels, plasma and mig welders and specialized equipment for three-dimensional art processes.
 The Ruth and John Neptune Art Center honors the accomplishments and the generosity of a distinguished Muskingum couple, Dr. John A. Neptune ’42 and Ruth Dorsey Neptune ’40.

-Art Exhibits planned by the art department now hosted in the University Library.
+Art Exhibits planned by the art department now hosted in the Louis O. Palmer Gallery.
 These exhibits

 range from the student